Bitpanda review and comparison

 - Cash (Bitpanda on the go)

-Bitpanda fees for buying cryptocurrencies are 1.49% and 1.29% for selling them.
+Bitpanda fees for buying and selling cryptocurrencies are 1.49%.
 However, fees are already incorporated into the price in real time so they are somewhat invisible to the user.

 This is good since you know exactly how much you’ll pay.
 On the other hand, it sometimes distorts the real price of the cryptocurrency.